 Let’s be honest, we’re all looking forward to and preparing for Halloween for weeks in advance.
 Decorated gardens, luminescent skulls and zombie body parts creeping from our front windows, scrupulously thought through Halloween costumes and shopping baskets full of sweets, chocolates and cookies.
-On the 31st October children will take to the streets in search of treats, while the parents relive the best time of their childhood, throwing a nice get-together with their friends, complete with costumes and themed cocktails of course.
+On the 31st October children will take to the streets in search of treats, while the parents relive the best time of their childhood, throwing a nice get-together with their friends, complete with Halloween activities and themed cocktails of course.
 Yes, us Brits know how to celebrate Halloween in style.
 But with Halloween being one of the most awaited holidays of the year, there are various Halloween events across the UK to make this dreary, cold October night a thrilling and unforgettable experience.
 Haunted houses or horror nights – you have all the options, so check out my favourite Halloween attractions right below!

 Night at the museum – dose of local culture with a hint of fright

-Culture junkies can definitely enjoy Halloween, as many local museums and galleries across the UK offer late openings and themed exhibitions and attractions.
+Culture junkies can definitely enjoy a bunch of things to do on Halloween, as many local museums and galleries across the UK offer late openings, themed exhibitions and Halloween activities.
 Just check out your local museum to see what ideas for Halloween they’ll have in store!
 These Halloween attractions are usually family friendly and make for a great Halloween event in the comfort of your own city.
 On this occasion, the stunning Fairfax House decided to throw opening times and electricity out the window and offer a candlelit tour of the house.
 Lord Fairfay himself will lead you through the rooms and show you around his splendid home… even though he’s been presumed dead for centuries.
 You’ll have a chance to gain an insight into 18th century life in an appropriately strange and mystical atmosphere.

 Tickets to this even are £14 for adults and half price for children, including refreshments.
 The spooky tour of the mansion will begin at 7.30pm and last until 8.45pm.